On the strong Arnold chord conjecture for convex contact forms: Introduction

+We finally want to compare Proposition \ref{prop:SH} with Mohnke's theorem \cite{Moh01}.
+He proved that if a closed contact manifold $Y$ admits a subcritical Stein filling $W$, then every closed Legendrian submanifold of $Y$ admits a Reeb chord with action lower than or equal to the displacement energy of $W$, which is finite since a subcritical domain is displaceable in its completion, see \cite{BK02}.
+Proposition \ref{prop:SH} generalizes his theorem because a subcritical Stein domain has vanishing symplectic homology and the displacement energy is greater than or equal to $c_\SH$, see e.g.~\cite{Kan14}.

-\paragraph{Acknowledgments} I am grateful to Alberto Abbondandolo for helpful comments.
-I also thank Michael Hutchings for the counterexample in Remark \ref{rem:intro}.(b).
+\paragraph{Acknowledgments} I am grateful to Alberto Abbondandolo for helpful comments and to Michael Hutchings for the counterexample in Remark \ref{rem:intro}.(b).
+I would like to thank the referees for their valuable comments and suggestions, which have helped improve the paper and correct an error.
 This work was supported by Samsung Science and Technology Foundation SSTF-BA1801-01 and National Research Foundation of Korea grant 2020R1A5A1016126 and RS-2023-00211186.